How will Europe defend itself? 3 ways Trump is forcing the continent to adapt.

 Arming Ukraine to put it in a position of strength

 Ukraine remains in dire need of weapons, and the supply from the U.S. is running low.
+On Monday evening, the White House reportedly paused military aid to Kyiv to “to ensure that it is contributing to a solution,” according to a White House official.
 It’s been nearly two months since the Department of Defense announced a new military aid package for Kyiv – not since President Trump took office.

 “We urgently have to rearm Europe,” European Commission President Ursula von der Leyen said Sunday, adding that the continent must turn Ukraine into a “steel porcupine that is indigestible to potential invaders.”

-Note: Editor’s note: This story, originally published on March 3, has been updated with news of the Trump administration pausing military aid to Ukraine.